[Last updated 8 July 2020, not all charts]

 Firstly, median 24-hour loop volumes for each day:

 Note: the actual numbers aren’t very meaningful, it is the relative numbers that matter.
-Unfortunately at the time of updating, data for some dates was missing (or clearly erroneous so I have excluded it).

 Traffic volumes declined over the second half of March 2020, as more restrictions were introduced, students stopped attending schools and universities, and workers were asked to work from home if possible.